diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day 4/Day 4 - new schedule/02 - React  Intro to Routing.md

 //	...

-import { BrowserRouter as Router} from 'react-router-dom';
+import { BrowserRouter as Router} from 'react-router-dom';			// <-- IMPORT

 ReactDOM.render((
   <Router>